-Are you interested in international criminal law and (legal aspects of) counter-terrorism?
-Are you looking for an opportunity to expand your knowledge on these issues?
-Then register now for the 16th Annual Summer Law Programme on International Criminal Law and International Legal & Comparative Approaches to Counter-Terrorism.
-This online course is the product of a unique collaboration between the War Crimes Research Office of American University’s Washington College of Law and the T.M.C.
-Asser Instituut and will take place from 31 May – 24 June 2022.
+Are you interested in international criminal law and the legal aspects of counter-terrorism?
+Then register now for the 17th Annual Summer Law Programme on International Criminal Law and International Legal & Comparative Approaches to Counter-Terrorism, co-organised with the War Crimes Research Office of American University’s Washington College of Law.

-Selected students from top US law colleges and universities will participate in an online training with internationally renowned legal practitioners and scholars.
-An additional ten places are available to other interested law students and professionals who wish to learn more about law and counter-terrorism.
-Please note that, due to global time differences, this programme will start daily at 14.30 CET
+In this unique training programme, selected students from top US law colleges and universities will learn from internationally renowned legal practitioners and scholars.
+Additional places are available to other interested law students and professionals who wish to learn more about international criminal law and legal aspects of counter-terrorism.

 What will you gain?